kgzmas/BikeSharing-Analysis/README.md

-# BikeSharing-Analysis__
+# BikeSharing-Analysis
-This is an EDA for bike sharing trips data from a company based in Washington DC - Capital Bikeshare. __ All the bike trip data are made publicly available at: https://capitalbikeshare.com/system-data
+This is an EDA for bike sharing trips data from a company based in Washington DC - Capital Bikeshare.<br />
+All the bike trip data are made publicly available at: https://capitalbikeshare.com/system-data<br />